Solutions of the Klein-Gordon equation in an infinite square-well potential with a moving wall

 Employing a transformation to hyperbolic space, we derive in a simple way exact solutions for the Klein-Gordon equation in an infinite square-well potential with one boundary moving at constant velocity, for the massless as well as for the massive case. \MSC{35R37, 81Q05, 81Q35, 35Q40, 35Q41}

 {\bf~Introduction.}~-- The {\it non-relativistic} system of a one-dimensional infinite square well with a massive particle evolving according to the Schr\"odinger equation is one of the most elementary quantum mechanical systems, and it often serves as an approximation to more complex physical systems.
 If, however, the potential walls are allowed to move, as originally in the Fermi-Ulam model for the acceleration of cosmic rays \cite{Fer49,Ula61}, the situation is much more complicated: if one does not choose to rely on an adiabatic approximation, then the system is not separable anymore.
-Results concerning exact solutions exist only sparsely and have attracted a considerable amount of attention.
-For the special case of a non-relativistic system with a wall moving at constant velocity, such exact solutions have been obtained first in \cite{DR69}, see \cite{MD91,DMP95,Mou12} for generalizations.
+Results concerning exact solutions exist only sparsely and have attracted a large amount of attention.
+For the special case of a non-relativistic system with a wall moving at constant velocity, such exact solutions have been obtained first in \cite{DR69}, see \cite{MD91,DMP95,GMNN09,SLMSA09,Mou12} for generalizations.

-The {\it relativistic} moving-wall system on the other hand is a much less common object of study, and there appear interesting subtleties.
+The {\it relativistic} moving-wall system on the other hand is a much less common object of study (though it has interesting applications in graphene billiards and cosmological billiards), and there appear interesting subtleties.
 This article concerns the one-dimensional Klein-Gordon (KG) particle in an infinite square well with a boundary which is moving outward at constant velocity $\nu$.
 We find an infinite set of exact solutions which do not rely on an adiabatic approximation on top of the square-well approximation with definite position and momentum configuration.
 We thereby generalize the solutions presented in the appendix of \cite{Rya72}, which are valid only for a special case and which are stated without specifying any method on how to obtain them.
-In contrast, we use a transformation to hyperbolic space which provides in a simple and new manner a set of general solutions for the massless as well as for the massive case, while introducing derivatives of first order into the transformed KG equation.
+In contrast, we use a transformation to hyperbolic space which provides in a simple and new manner a set of general solutions for the massless as well as for the massive case.

 {\bf~Exact~solution.}~-- This article concerns the initial/boundary value problem

 The infinite square well is specified as the domain $\F= [ 0 , L(t) ]$.
 It is given in terms of the length function $L(t)=L_0+\nu(t-t_0)$, where $\nu$ denotes the speed of the receding wall with $0<\nu<1$. $\p\F$ denotes the boundary of $\F$, and $t, x\in\R$.
 We have rescaled the speed of light and Planck's constant to $c=1=\hbar$, and we will treat the massless case $m=0$ first.
 Since \eqref{KGm} is of second order in time, the transformation \be x \mapsto x'=\frac{x}{L(t)} \ee which is usually applied in the non-relativistic scenario (see e.g.~\cite{MD91,DMP95}) is of not much help in obtaining analytic solutions for the relativistic one, although indeed implying motionless walls for the transformed system.